Nebo15/renew/README.md

 ## Usage

-You need to use `nebo15.new` task to create new projects:
+You need to use `renew` task to create new projects:

   ```
-  mix nebo15.new myapp
+  mix renew myapp
   ```

 See [Mix.Tasks.New](http://elixir-lang.org/docs/stable/mix/Mix.Tasks.New.html) for additional documentation.